EmmanuelWanzala/PizzaCombo/README.md

 # PIZZA COMBO APPLICATION

-This is an app that enables customers to buy pizzas online from the comfort of their devices.
+This is an app that enables customers to buy pizzas online from Pizza Combo restaurants from the comfort of their devices.

 ## DESCRIPTION